robert/robert.github.com/_posts/2024-11-25-minor-miner.md

 The heart of MinorMiner is a centralised system that manages our mining.
 The system decomposes a SHA-256 hash computation into simple arithmetic questions, and works out which of these questions need answering next.
 But how do we find the kids to do the number crunching?
 Three words: online maths quizzes.

-We have a maths learning platform that we sell to schools all over the world.
+You see, we also have a maths learning platform that we sell to schools all over the world.
 The platform isn't particularly good, but we give department heads a generous revenue share and so this tends not to matter.
-Once a teacher (or "distribution associate") is set up on MinorMiner, they assign a quiz to their class as homework.
+Once a teacher (or "distribution associate" as we like to call them) is set up on MinorMiner, they assign a quiz to their class as homework.
 In the evening their children (or "computation partners") log into the MinorMiner portal and load up their quiz for the day.

 The quiz consists of whatever questions our hashing system says need doing next.
 Our computation partners answer them.
 By way of compensation their distribution associate doesn't give them a detention.
 We collect the answers and use them to continue calculating a hash.
 When one partner finishes their quiz, the next partner continues calculating from where they left off.